Home

 Stewed Green Peas

-Pickled Herring is herring (sild) fillets pickled in sweet-sour sauce; sour cream, wine sauce, in tomato sauce (tomat sild) and more.
-Tomat Sild is my son's favorite and aunt Gerd makes it just right.
+Pickled Herring is herring (sild) fillets pickled in sweet-sour sauce; sour cream, wine sauce, in tomato sauce (tomatsild) and more.
+Homemade Tomatsild is my son's favorite and aunt Gerd makes it just right.

-Fish Nuggets/Fiskeboller are exported all over the world.
-They are also available fresh in Norwegian super markets, but they can easily be made from white fish in your own kitchen.
+Fish Nuggets Norwegian Fiskeboller are exported all over the world.
+They are also available fresh, frozen, or canned in Norwegian supermarkets.
+Also, they can easily be made from white fish in your own kitchen.
+My daughter makes them from frozen cod and they turn out well.

-Mom makes awesome soups, "perrrfect" cold weather food.
-Today is very cold here in Michigan, so I am making my mom's Savory Yellow Pea Soup to warm me up on this cold winter day.
+Mom makes awesome soups, "purrrfect" cold-weather food.
+Today is very cold here in Michigan, so I am making my mom's Savory Yellow Pea Soup to warm us up on this cold winter day.

-hamburger So, do you believe you would go hungry if you visit my country?
-Will you be asking for hamburgers or would you like to try some of the delicious and interesting Foods of Norway?
+So, do you believe you would go hungry if you visit my country?
+Will you be asking for hamburgers or might you try some of the authentic Foods of Norway instead?

-By the way, they have hamburgers and hot dogs in buns or lumper/potetkaker, which are hot dogs with a Norwegian accent, just in case you "get lonely" for American food.
+By the way, they have hamburgers, just in case you "get lonely" for American food.

 I remember how much fun it was to get all dressed up in my beautiful party dress.
-Mom would curl my hair with "papirlotter", to make it curly and put silk ribbons in my hair and of course, I would wear my lakksko, that was my shiny Sunday shoes.
+Mom would curl my hair with "papirlotter", and top it off with a huge silk ribbon to match my dress, and of course, I would wear my lakksko, my black, shiny Sunday shoes.

-It was a wonderful feeling to go to the birthday party dressed in my prettiest clothes.
+It was a wonderful feeling to go to the birthday parties dressed in my prettiest clothes.

-blotkake-birthday-cake I remember as a child, I went to a birthday party and had 4 pieces of bløtkake.
-I also ended up with a tummy ache.
+I remember as a child, at one birthday party I had 4 pieces of bløtkake.
+WOW!

 Bløtkake Birthday Cake (left)

-Norwegian bløtkake has tons of whipping cream and sometimes berries on top, which seem to be perfect for little girls and boys.
-I usually picked the berries first before eating the rest of the cake.
+Norwegian bløtkake is usually covered with tons of whipped cream and topped with berries, which seem to be perfect for little girls and boys.

 English to Norwegian Translations Cooking and Baking Terms